 No, not usually.
 This is because; a conviction for TV licence evasion would not be possible unless you had received a personal visit to your home from a TV Licence Enquiry Agent Court and during the interview, signed in his presence, a ‘Prosecution Statement’ form (TVL 178) confirming the length of time that you had been viewing a TV without a licence.
 A copy of your signed statement (TVL 178) would have been presented to the court by the TV Licensing Court Presenter as evidence.

 Where can I find a Section 14 Statutory Declaration form?

 A copy of the Section 14 Statutory Declaration can be viewed here.

 I need help with my Section 14 Statutory Declaration

-A section 14 Statutory Declaration is a very important applications indeed and can be very daunting for members of the public who is most cases; have never before appeared in court.
-If you require assistance with this important application, please do not hesitate to contact us.
-Our contact details are below.
+A section 14 Statutory Declaration is a very important applications indeed and can be daunting for members of the public who is most cases; have never before appeared in court.
+We have significant experience with these applications.
+If you have any queries at all, please contact us.

-If you have received a letter or visit from Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement Ltd, in relation to a court fine that you had not known about, or if you have any query whatsoever about Statutory Declarations, you can email a question to us using our popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you have received a letter or visit from Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement Ltd, in relation to a court fine that you had not known about, or if you have any query whatsoever about Statutory Declarations, you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
+Details are here.